Electricity pricing: Power quality

 Excessive Total Harmonic Distortions (THD) and low power factor are costly at every level of the electricity market.
 The impact of THD is difficult to estimate, but it can potentially cause heat, vibrations, malfunctioning and even meltdowns.
 The power factor is the ratio of real to apparent power in a power system.
 Drawing more current results in a lower power factor.
 Larger currents require costlier infrastructure to minimize power loss, so consumers with low power factors get charged a higher electricity rate by their utility.
 Power quality is typically monitored at the transmission level.
 A spectrum of compensation devices mitigate bad outcomes, but improvements can be achieved only with real-time correction devices (old style switching type, modern low-speed DSP driven and near real-time).
 Most modern devices reduce problems, while maintaining return on investment and significant reduction of ground currents.
 Power quality problems can cause erroneous responses from many kinds of analog and digital equipment.

-Phase balancing

-The most common distribution network and generation is done with 3 phase structures, with special attention paid to the phase balancing and resulting reduction of ground current.
-It is true for industrial or commercial networks where most power is used in 3 phase machines, but light commercial and residential users do not have real-time phase balancing capabilities.
-Often this issue leads to unexpected equipment behavior or malfunctions and in extreme cases fires.
-For example, sensitive professional analog or digital recording equipment must be connected to well-balanced and grounded power networks.
-To determine and mitigate the cost of the unbalanced electricity network, electric companies charge by demand or as a separate category for heavy unbalanced loads.
-A few simple techniques are available for balancing that require fast computing and real-time modeling.